 Sports Administration is an interdisciplinary field of study that draws from a wide range of academic disciplines.
-Each discipline informs the enterprise of amateur, professional, and other sport-related professions.
-Students work throughout the curriculum to focus on content areas from a variety of disciplines and apply those concepts to the arena of sport.
-The interdisciplinary emphasis of the Sports Administration major aims to educate students in the skills and theory necessary to assume both leadership and supportive roles involved with the various roles sport plays within our society.
+Each discipline helps inform the enterprise of amateur, professional, and other sport-related professions.
+Students work throughout the curriculum to focus on content areas relevant to the arena of sport.
+The interdisciplinary emphasis of the Sports Administration major aims to educate students in the skills and theory necessary to assume both leadership and supportive positions involved with the various roles sport plays within our society.

 The Sports Administration major is formed around a core set of classes intended to provide a solid foundation to any student wishing to pursue a profession in a sports-related organization.
-Through the core, this major provides a basic introduction that acknowledges the various roles and skills associated with being a professional in the field.
+Through the core, this major provides a basic introduction that acknowledges the various knowledge and skills associated with being a professional in the field.
 Furthermore, students will have the opportunity to explore individualized areas of interest by focusing on one of two tracks.
-Although various knowledge and skills will be acquired through both tracks, each provide a solid base for working within a sports-related organization or obtaining a graduate degree upon the successful completion of the program.
+The focus of each track provides a solid base for working within a sports-related organization or obtaining a graduate degree upon the successful completion of the program.

 Learning Objectives: By the end of this program, students should be able to: